wavemotion-dave/ColecoDS/README.md

 The MTX emulated is a base MTX-500 system with 32K of RAM... plus an extra 16K of ram in the 4000h bank.
 This isn't a "standard" MTX machine but it allows a few more playable games that need to load into the lower 16K of RAM (Mecha8, Zombie Near, Kung Fu 64, etc).

+Once the game is loaded into memory you will be sitting at the BASIC prompt.
+At this prompt you need to LOAD "" (if .MTX) or RUN the game (if .RUN).
+I've made this simple - just hit the DS **START** key to enter the proper command automatically.

 Controllers :
 -----------------------
 You can map buttons to either P1 or P2 controllers.